arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Records of 50 years and above are kept at the Arizona State Archives by default.
 Not all counties in the state do this, so it is best to contact the Clerk of the court of interest to determine where the record is located.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

 What are the types of Divorce Records available in Arizona?

-A copy of the divorce record may be issued as a certified copy or a plain copy.
+A copy of the divorce record may be issued as a certified or plain copy.
 Although both copies are issued at specified fees, certified copies represent a state validation of the document.
 These documents are issued only to the persons named in the record.
 Plain copies lack legal significance; therefore, these copies are released to other interested parties, solely for information.

 A divorce decree is a summary document that represents a court ruling on a divorce case.
 The signature of the presiding judge on the document says that the divorce is finalized.
 The record also contains court decisions on child custody, visitation arrangements, division of assets and liabilities, spousal maintenance, restraining orders, and other resolutions concerning the divorce.

 On the other hand, a certificate of divorce is a single-paged document that legally pronounces a person as divorced.
 It is prepared along with the divorce decree at the Superior Court handling the case.
-It states the parties’ full names, the date of the divorce, and the county where the event took place.
-As is with the divorce decree, certified copies are available only to the persons named in the record.
+It states the parties' full names, the date of the divorce, and the county where the event took place.
+As with the divorce decree, certified copies are available only to the persons named in the record.

 How Do I Get Divorce Records in Arizona?